 Winter Landscapes by Pieter Bruegel the elder

 Pieter Bruegel the elder is considered one of the most significant artist of Dutch and Flemish Renaissance painting.
 He is best known for his landscapes and peasant scenes.
-In addition, he painted the two winter landscapes below!
+However, he also painted the winter landscape painting above and directly below!

 Winter Landscape by Claude Monet